 ENVS 201.3: Foundations of Sustainability

-The intention of this course is to provide foundational knowledge about sustainability science and concepts while also exposing students to the key foci areas they can pursue with the certificate.
+The intention of this course is to provide foundational knowledge about sustainability science and concepts while also exposing students to themes for exploration through the Certificate in Sustainability.
 Students will be exposed to an interdisciplinary perspective, with materials from the social and natural sciences as well as humanist perspectives.
 This course is taught in an interactive environment with an emphasis on critical thinking exercises and class discussions.

 ENVS 401.3: Sustainability in Action